-Developed and curate ongoing art program for Charlie Palmer Group's Mystic Hotel.
-The creative platform emphasizes diverse approaches to contemporary art in an alternative art setting.
-See above link for some images.
+Developed and curated art program at Chef Charlie Palmer's Mystic Hotel from 11/2014 - 8/2017 before it was sold.
+The creative platform emphasized diverse approaches to contemporary art in an alternative art setting.

 Selected highlights of additional shows include: